BBC Television Shakespeare: Behind the scenes

+Rakoff opted for "high Renaissance Tuscany" as his setting, acknowledging that the ambience of such a location was "encrusted in tradition".
+His previous experience directing stylised productions, for example with backcloths rather than sets aiming for realism, led him to conclude that it's difficult to take the audience along for a character-based journey in that situation.
+The period also allowed for simpler, more youthful outfits for costume designer Odette Barrow than those in Elizabethan England.
+Barrow found inspiration from designs archived at the Witt Library of the Courtauld Institute of Art.
+Celia Johnson was cast against type, being known for playing "genteel" characters such as her most famous role in Brief Encounter.
+The sequence of the dance at the Capulets' party was shot in one take.

 Rebecca Saire was only fourteen when the production was filmed, an unusually young age for an actress playing Juliet, although the character is just thirteen.
-In interviews with the press prior to broadcast, Saire was critical of director Alvin Rakoff, stating that in his interpretation, Juliet is too childlike and asexual.
+In interviews with the press prior to the broadcast, Saire was critical of director Alvin Rakoff, stating that in his interpretation, Juliet is too childlike and asexual.
 This horrified the series' producers, who cancelled several scheduled interviews with the actress in the lead-up to broadcast.
+For his part, Rakoff admitted that Saire "does have limitations - which you're bound to have at that age - but at least she is fourteen."

 The Prefaces to Shakespeare episode for Romeo & Juliet was presented by Peggy Ashcroft, who had played Juliet in a 1932 Oxford University Dramatic Society production directed by John Gielgud.
 The Shakespeare in Perspective episode was presented by feminist academic and journalist Germaine Greer.